jjcanell77/LADP--EFC/Instructions.md

 -	Should look something like:
 ![Interface Folder](https://github.com/user-attachments/assets/19d18104-d078-4840-8fb4-6d970fd4c7fa)
 ### The Interface
 The best way to think of an interface is a contract.
-By having this contract we can have bette control on change management and other breaking changes.
+By having this contract we can have better control on change management and other breaking changes.
 -	Right-click the Interfaces folder, then  Select Add > New Item...
 -	Select Add > Interface.
 Name the Interface IRepositoryFoodResource and click Add.
 -	Next your going to add you basic CRUD methods for now.
--	Should look something like almost mimicing the methods in your base controller:
+-	Should look something like almost mimicking the methods in your base controller:
 ```
 public interface IRepositoryFoodResource
 {